 Parenting a child who has been exposed to trauma can be very different from parenting a child who has not been exposed to trauma.
-Promoting safe attachment, learning to identify triggers, deciphering the communication behind the behavior, and even finding appropriate means of correction and discipline are much more difficult in a child who has been abused or neglected, especially when you have just met them and might know little of their history.
-You need people you can call who know the difference, who have some of the same training and experience you have had, who simply get it.
+Promoting safe attachment, learning to identify triggers, deciphering the communication behind the behavior, and even finding appropriate means of correction and discipline is much more difficult in a child who has been abused or neglected, especially when you have just met them and might know little of their history.
+You need people you can call who knows the difference, who have some of the same training and experience you have had, who simply get it.

 A place to vent